 • The person showing up uninvited at your home, work or school

-• The person using social media to track you, bully or intimidate you, or bother you with unwanted attention
+• using social media to bully, intimidate, or bother you with unwanted attention

-The behaviour may start out seeming friendly but get angrier or even violent over time.
-Like many other forms of violence, stalking is about control.
+It is important to remember that the behaviour may start out friendly but get angrier or violent over time.
+Like many other forms of domestic and family violence, stalking and monitoring is about control.
 It scares you into changing your routine and behaviour and stops you from feeling safe.

-Stalking can be a form of domestic or family violence.
+Stalking and monitoring is a form of domestic or family violence.
 If you or someone you know is experiencing stalking it is OK to ask for help.

 The behaviour may start out seeming friendly but get angrier or even violent over time.
 Like many other forms of violence, stalking is about control.

-Stalking can be perpetrated by strangers or people you barely know.
+Stalking and monitoring can be perpetrated by strangers or people you barely know.
 It can also happen in any relationship, including with:

 • Boyfriends, girlfriends, partners, husbands or wives